Motivic action for Siegel modular forms

+We treat the case of real quadratic fields in this section and the case of imaginary quadratic fields in the next section.
 Henceforth, suppose $E$ is an elliptic curve over a real quadratic field~$F$.
-Then $E$ corresponds to a Hilbert modular form~$f_0$ of parallel weight $2$ by~\cite{freitas2015elliptic}, and the assumption that $E^\sigma$ is not isogenous to $E$ amounts to $f_0^\sigma \neq f_0$.
+Then $E$ corresponds to a Hilbert modular form~$f_0$ of parallel weight $2$ by~\cite{freitas2015elliptic}, and the assumption that $E^c$ is not isogenous to $E$ amounts to $f_0^\sigma \neq f_0$.
 Therefore, we can identify $M(f_0)$ with $M = R_{F/\Q} H^1(E)$:

 Poincar\'e duality on $H^1(E)$ gives a pairing

 and hence there is a canonical polarization pairing on $M(f_0)$ given by: